Survey and Perspective on Social Emotions in Robotics: Survey on social emotions in robotics

-As aforementioned, there are few robot studies that are directly based on social emotions.
+There have been few robot studies that are directly based on social emotions.
 For example, Tsiourti {\it et al.} conducted a comparative study to investigate how humans perceive emotional cues expressed by humanoid robots through five communication modalities (face, head, body, voice, and locomotion) \cite{tsiourti2017designing}.
 This study addressed three emotions: happiness, sadness, and surprise.
 The authors argued that these three emotions are social emotions according to the definition of Harelli {\it et al.} \cite{ hareli2008s}.